 How iOS can reduce your insurance premiums

-You can’t have missed the health insurance companies offering customers prepared to commit to keeping fit and active lower cost coverage a cheap Apple Watch – but this is just the beginning of how iOS can cut your insurance costs in future.
+You can’t have missed noticing that health insurers are offering lower cost coverage to customers prepared to commit to keeping fit — and a cheap Apple Watch – but this is just one of the ways iOS can cut your insurance costs.

 How iOS cuts your insurance costs

-If you stop for a moment and think about it you can see lots of different ways Apple’s mobile products may help reduce insurance costs.
+If you stop to consider it you’ll can see many ways Apple’s mobile products may help reduce insurance costs.

-Most insurers want to limit risk, and will be prepared to pass on (some) of the benefits of this reduced risk to customers in the form of more competitive premium payments.
+Most insurers want to limit risk, and will be prepared to pass on (some) of the benefits of any reduced risk to customers in the form of more competitive premium payments.

-This is a big benefit to individual customers, but is an even bigger blessing to enterprises and corporations offering employee wellness schemes: if they can convince their workers to commit to keeping healthy then they can save a lot of money by signing up to enterprise-scale Apple Watch supported health insurance schemes.
+This is a big benefit to individual customers.
+But it is an even bigger blessing to enterprises and corporations offering employee wellness schemes.
+If they can convince their workers to commit to keeping healthy then they can save a lot of money by signing up to enterprise-scale Apple Watch supported health insurance schemes.

-New features like ECG, fall detection and automated emergency help requests across Apple’s iOS empire also help reduce risk – after all, early intervention in the event of accident of health emergency is one of the best ways to guarantee better health outcomes, which should in itself cut the cost of care – translating into better profits for insurers, and lower premiums for customers.
+New features like ECG, fall detection and automated emergency help requests across Apple’s iOS empire also help reduce risk.
+Early intervention in the event of accident or health emergency is one of the best ways to guarantee better health outcomes, which in itself reduces costs and risk.
+Which also means better profits for insurers, and lower premiums for customers.